chrishoen/Dev_RisLib/README.md

 The solution contains the library project and a set of associated unit test projects.

+The current linux version builds on an ASUS TinkerBoard running debian stretch.
+The only build prerequisite is the gcc build-essentials.

 ## Classes
 ``` markdown
 logFiles.h                    -- log file facility